vkola-lab/vkola-lab.github.io/_pages/research.md

 ## Research

 ---
+### Podcast on dementia
+Listen to our discussion with Newt Gingrich, the former speaker of house on advances in neurological research.
+Click [here](https://podcasts.apple.com/us/podcast/episode-621-karen-toffler-charitable-trust-advancing/id1452065072?i=1000632167791) for more details.

+---
 ### Clubhouse discussion on our latest work
 Discussion of our [Nature Communications](https://doi.org/10.1038/s41467-022-31037-5) manuscript on Clubhouse.
 Click [here](https://www.clubhouse.com/room/PN9Rgp66?utm_medium=ch_room_xerc&utm_campaign=j24X6ivwc0EnmCitvMfvdw-349164) for more details.